 So what does a large breed dog need to stay healthy?
-According to Dr. Cheryl Yuill, DVM, large breeds need specific ratios of protein and calcium to moderate growth, especially in the joints and limbs.
+According to Dr. Cheryl Yuill, DVM, large breeds need specific ratios of a low-fat food to moderate growth, especially in the joints and limbs.

 This is most important during puppyhood, but large breeds can benefit from specially formulated dog foods throughout their lives.
 In addition to supporting optimal bone health, these high protein diets can help keep your dog at a healthy weight.